The cohomological Hall algebra of a preprojective algebra: Algebraic oriented cohomology theory

-For any reductive algebraic group $G$, let $\Sch_k^G$ be the category of schemes over $k$ of finite type with a $G$-action.
-Following Totaro's construction \cite{To}, in \cite{HM} it has been explained how $A$ extends to an equivariant Borel-Moore homology theory.
+Equivariant OCT's of primary interests to us are in the following example. \begin{example} \begin{enumerate} \item In \cite{HM} it has been explained how any non-equivariant Borel-Moore homology theory $A$ extends to an equivariant theory, following an idea due to Totaro in \cite{To}.
 More precisely, for any reductive group $G$, the classifying space of $G$ is a system $EG:=\{EG_N\}_{N\in\bbN}$, where each $EG_N$ is a Zariski open subset in a representation of $G$ on which $G$-acts freely, and satisfies the condition of a {\it good system} spelled out in \cite[Definition~10]{HM}.
-For simplicity, we call $BG:=\{EG_N/G\}_{N\in\bbN}$ {\it the classifying space} of $G$, and we denote $\lim_NA(X\times_G EG_N)$ by $A_G(X)$.
+For simplicity, we call $BG:=\{EG_N/G\}_{N\in\bbN}$ {\it the classifying space} of $G$, and we define $A_G(X)$ to be $\lim_NA(X\times_G EG_N)$.

-The functor sending any $X\in \Sch_k^G$ to $A_G(X)$ is endowed with similar structures as the ordinary oriented Borel-Moore homology $A$, e.g., equivariant proper pushforward, equivariant Gysin pullback, equivariant Chern classes in $A_{G}$, which satisfy the usual compatibility conditions.
-When $G$ is trivial, $A_{G}$ is an oriented Borel-Moore homology theory in the sense of \S~\ref{sec:ordinary BM}.